lightninglabs/lightning-dev-site/tutorial/01-lncli.md

 ```bash
 btcd --txindex --simnet --rpcuser=kek --rpcpass=kek
 ```
+(Note: this tutorial requires opening quite a few terminal windows.
+It may be convenient to use multiplexers such as tmux or screen if you're familiar with them.)

 Breaking down the components:
   * `--txindex` is required so that the `lnd` client is able to query